wayanjimmy/notebook/content/focusing.md

 ----

 -	Take & Give
-- Eat well, move more and worrly less.
+- Eat well, move more and worry less.

 Work
 ----